How can I help you?

 };

-Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to run the application.
-The Syncfusion® Blazor Ribbon component will be rendered in the default web browser.
+Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Ribbon component will render in your default web browser.